Wynton Marsalis Interview Transcript

 - Grades: 3–5, 6–8

 Born October 18, 1961, in New Orleans, Louisiana, Wynton Marsalis began studying trumpet when he was twelve years old.
 Today he is one of the most famous jazz musicians alive.
 He has made over 40 music recordings both in jazz and in classical music and he has won nine Grammy awards!
-Today he is the Artistic Director for Jazz at Lincoln Center in New York City, the world's largest arts organization devoted to jazz.
+Today he is the Artistic and Managing Director for Jazz at Lincoln Center in New York City, the world's largest arts organization devoted to jazz.
 One of the best parts of his job is to teach about jazz.
 This is one reason why he wrote a jazz curriculum for students and teachers called Jazz for Young People.
 Wynton Marsalis hopes that you can learn more about the history and the theory behind jazz so you can enjoy it more in the future.

 Question: How does one go about purchasing your jazz curriculum?
 I have your videos and they are excellent!

 Question: I learned to play the trumpet when I was 13.
 How old were you?

 Mr. Marsalis: I started playing when I was 6, but I didn't start practicing until I was 12.

 Question: How many hours do you practice the trumpet?